This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An EKG test records your heart rhythm and how fast your heart beats.

 - An MRI takes pictures of your muscles to show if you have MD.
-You may be given dye to help the muscles show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the muscles show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An electromyography measures the electrical activity of your muscles at rest and with movement.